The Best Vinyl Plank Flooring for Your Home in 2024

 Tips for Installing Vinyl Plank Flooring

-While some vinyl plank flooring has a peel-and-stick backing, and others need to be glued down, by far the most popular installation option is as a floating floor.
+While some vinyl plank flooring has a peel-and-stick backing and others need to be glued down, by far the most popular installation option is as a floating floor.
 When properly installed, the combined weight of the planks and the confines of the room prevent any floor movement.
-Each manufacturer should provide specific instructions on how to install their product, but the following gives good general guidance.
+Each manufacturer should provide specific instructions on how to install its product, but the following gives good general guidance.

 • For comfort while working, it is well worth investing in some good knee pads.

-• Decide which direction you want the vinyl planks to go; usually this is along the length of the room rather than the width.
-The click-lock edges are on the right, so you need to work from the left.
+• Decide which direction the vinyl planks should go; usually this is along the length of the room rather than the width.
+The click-lock edges are on the right, so work needs to start from the left.

 • Remove baseboards if present.
 If an underlayment is being used, lay a strip across the entire length of the room.
 It doesn’t need to be glued; it will be held in place by the vinyl planks.
-Don’t add further strips until you’ve nearly covered it with planks.
-If you try to do it all at once, it just gets in the way.
+Don’t add further strips until it is nearly covered with planks.
+When trying to do it all at once, it just gets in the way.

-• Take a few boards from a pack and practice interlocking them in the middle of the room with plenty of space around you, so you understand how they work before you start laying for real.
+• Take a few boards from a pack and practice interlocking them in the middle of the room with plenty of space around them to understand how they work before starting to lay for real.

 • It’s normal to lay in a “brickwork” pattern, so every other row needs to start with a half board.
 Cut as required.
 Retain the other half, which can often be used to finish on the right-hand wall.
-The “tongue” of the plank should be laid against the wall so the grooves that interlock are facing you as you work backward.
+The “tongue” of the plank should be laid against the wall so the grooves that interlock are facing the unfinished area.
+Work is carried out moving backwards across the room

 FAQs

-The above information should have provided plenty of insight into how to choose the best vinyl plank flooring for a number of different locations.
+The above information provides important insight into how to choose the best vinyl plank flooring for a number of different locations.
 Our top picks provide real-world examples.
 If you still have questions about how to choose the right vinyl plank flooring, read on.

 Q. What’s the best thickness for vinyl plank flooring?